 Pneumonia remains a major public health challenge worldwide, contributing substantially to morbidity and mortality, particularly among children under five, the elderly, and immunocompromised populations (Gopalakrishnan et al., 2025; Kudagammana et al., 2024).
 According to the World Health Organization (WHO, 2022), it is the leading cause of death from infectious disease in children, with millions of cases reported annually.
 The disease is caused by a wide spectrum of pathogens, ranging from typical bacteria such as Streptococcus pneumoniae, Haemophilus influenzae, and Moraxella catarrhalis to atypical organisms like Mycoplasma pneumoniae, Chlamydophila pneumoniae, and Legionella pneumophila (Berebichez-Fridman et al., 2015; Sattar et al., 2024).

-Furthermore, opportunistic hospital-associated pathogens, including multidrug-resistant Pseudomonas aeruginosa, Acinetobacter baumannii, Escherichia coli, and Staphylococcus aureus (Tobin & Zahra, 2025), as well as fungal like Pneumocystis jirovecii and viral agents such as respiratory syncytial virus (RSV), influenza, and severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), further complicate disease management (Salazar et al., 2021).
-Of particular concern are Klebsiella pneumoniae a Gram-negative and S. aureus a Gram-positive bacteria, whose increasing multidrug resistance significantly limits available treatment options (Bengoechea & Sa Pessoa, 2018).
+Furthermore, opportunistic hospital-associated pathogens, including multidrug-resistant Pseudomonas aeruginosa, Acinetobacter baumannii, Escherichia coli, and Staphylococcus aureus (Tobin & Zahra, 2025), as well as fungal-like Pneumocystis jirovecii and viral agents such as respiratory syncytial virus (RSV), influenza, and severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), further complicate disease management (Salazar et al., 2021).
+Of particular concern are Klebsiella pneumoniae, a Gram-negative bacterium, and S. aureus, a Gram-positive bacterium, whose increasing multidrug resistance significantly limits available treatment options (Bengoechea & Sa Pessoa, 2018).
 These challenges highlight the urgent need for alternative therapeutic strategies that are safe, affordable, and effective.

 Medicinal plants and their derivatives have gained attention as potential sources of novel antimicrobials (Rachwał & Gustaw, 2025).
-Essential oils (EOs) complex mixtures of volatile secondary metabolites such as terpenoids, phenols, flavonoids, alkaloids, and glycosides are among the most widely studied plant-derived products due to their broad-spectrum antimicrobial, antifungal, and antiviral properties (Raghuvanshi et al., 2023; Siddiqui et al., 2024).
+Essential oils (EOs) are complex mixtures of volatile secondary metabolites such as terpenoids, phenols, flavonoids, alkaloids, and glycosides are among the most widely studied plant-derived products due to their broad-spectrum antimicrobial, antifungal, and antiviral properties (Raghuvanshi et al., 2023; Siddiqui et al., 2024).
 Within this group, eucalyptus essential oil has attracted particular interest.
 Derived from the leaves of Eucalyptus species (Myrtaceae), it is dominated by the monoterpene oxide 1,8-cineole (eucalyptol), along with α-pinene, limonene, camphor, and globulol (Rabeh et al., 2025).
 Traditionally used to treat colds, coughs, and bronchitis, eucalyptus oil has been scientifically validated for its antimicrobial, antioxidant, anti-inflammatory, and analgesic properties (Shiekh et al., 2025).
 Its antimicrobial mechanism is primarily attributed to disruption of bacterial membranes, leakage of cellular contents, and interference with enzymatic activities (Khwaza & Aderibigbe, 2025; Rachwał & Gustaw, 2025).

 The extraction of essential oils is a critical determinant of their chemical composition and bioactivity (Hegazy et al., 2025).
 Conventional methods such as hydrodistillation and steam distillation remain the most widely employed due to their simplicity and effectiveness in preserving volatile constituents (S et al., 2025), while advanced approaches such as solvent extraction, microwave-assisted extraction, and supercritical CO₂ extraction offer improved yields and selectivity (Sethunga et al., 2022).
 Despite these advances, steam distillation continues to be the standard for eucalyptus oil production, particularly in resource-limited settings.
 Following extraction, phytochemical screening provides insight into key classes of bioactive metabolites, while Fourier-transform infrared (FTIR) spectroscopy allows identification of functional groups linked to antimicrobial and antioxidant activity (Pandey et al., 2023).
 These analyses provide a comprehensive chemical and structural profile of the oil.